 - Avoid German holidays, if you can - it’s a lot busier on weekends and during holidays, so coming just a few days before or after will give you a little more space.

-- Stay overnight - coming first thing in the morning will guarantee you have the place all to yourself.
+- Stay overnight - Coming first thing in the morning will guarantee you have the place all to yourself.
 There are several nearby towns, as well as a hotel right near the Bastei Brücke.

 - Visit during Autumn - the Autumn foliage in this region is really beautiful and photogenic!
 Summer is lovely, but the Autumn colors in Saxony are really something magical.

-Getting to Saxon Switzerland
+Saxon Switzerland prices

 Saxon Switzerland is free to enter and has no opening or closing times.
 The only thing you should be aware of is that the bus that runs between the parking lot and the main rock formations, but you can also walk or bike this distance (3.5 kilometers).

 - Parking: Up to 3 hours (3€), more than 3 hours (5,50€)

-- Entrance: Free
+- Entrance fee: Free

 - Entrance to Felsenburg Neurathen: 2-3€ per person.